 INTERESTED IN LEARNING MORE?REQUEST INFO

-The Academic Associate of Science in Magnetic Resonance Imaging program can be completed in as few as 18-21 months*.
-Graduates of this program can sit for the MRI exams through ARRT and ARMRIT registries upon graduation.
+WCUI’s Academic Associate of Science in Magnetic Resonance Imaging program can be completed in as few as 18-21* months, and students become eligible for relevant ARRT and ARMRIT registry exams upon graduation.

 *An optional 18-month program is only available at our California campuses.

 Are you ready to advance your career by advancing your education?
-Find the information you need to apply to the WCUI School of Medical Imaging on our Admissions Page or connect with our admissions team by clicking the button below and they’ll help walk you through the process.
+Find the information you need to apply to the WCUI School of Medical Imaging on our Admissions Page or contact our admissions team today.